nicholaschiang/gunn-sports-website/cross-country/index.md

 ### Qualifying for Varsity
 To earn a varsity letter, an athlete must satisfy at least one of the following:
 - Compete varsity at the league champ meet or any post-season meet
-- Score at least 5 points in league dual meets
+- Place in the top 5 in varsity at least 2 league meets
-- Compete in two invitationals
 - Be a senior who has been on the team for at least 3 years